Domas09/professional-readme/README.md

 ## Usage

 In your source-code editor's terminal run the node index.js command and respond to the prompts as you see fit.
+The results will be in the generate folder in this program.

 ## Credits